-2. The Bridge Looks or Feels Unnatural
+2. The Look or Feel Is Unnatural

 Also, sometimes bridges aren’t lined up correctly with the rest of your teeth, which can be unappealing.
-Many people with dental bridges become frustrated that after paying a large amount of money to get a bridge, they end up with uncomfortable or unappealing bridges instead of the natural-looking and feeling results they deserve.
+Many people with dental bridges become frustrated that after paying a large amount of money to get a bridge, they end up with uncomfortable or unappealing bridges instead of the natural looking and feeling results they deserve.

-3. Tooth Decay
+3. Tooth Decay Is Present

 Keeping up with oral hygiene is especially important when you have a dental bridge.
 Cavities can form beneath the crowns of the bridge as bacteria can easily build up without being noticed.
 When the tooth under a crown decays, the bridge is no longer secured tightly in place, which can cause it to fall off.
 A special tool is needed to clean underneath the bridge that will help it last longer by removing decay-causing bacteria.